 - Device Name You may assign any name to the Bridge.
-Unique, memorable names are helpful, especially if you are using multiple bridges on the same wireless network. - IP Address If the Bridge will obtain an IP address automatically from a DHCP server, such as a router, then select Obtain an IP address automatically (DHCP).
-If you are assigning the Bridge a static IP address, then select Use the following IP settings, and enter an IP Address, Subnet Mask, and Gateway address in the IP Address, Subnet Mask, and Gateway fields.
+Unique, memorable names are helpful, especially if you are using multiple bridges on the same wireless network. - Configuration Type If the Bridge will obtain an IP address automatically from a DHCP server, such as a router, then select Automatic Configuration-DHCP.
+If you are assigning the Bridge a static IP address, then select Static IP Address, and enter an IP Address, Subnet Mask, and Gateway address in the IP Address, Subnet Mask, and Gateway fields.